flatrick/dbup_test/docs/setup.md

 ## MSBuild options (csproj)

-Open your `<project>.csproj` file and make sure whatever we put in this folder gets copied during compilation.
+To make sure whatever we put in the folder `migrations` gets copied during compilation, you need to edit your `<project>.csproj` file.
 Add the following somewhere between the `<Project>...</Project>` tags:

 ```xml